 The trial at Guildford Crown Court has heard that Dappy had been out that night celebrating at a nightclub the release of his new single Rockstar featuring Queen guitarist Brian May.

-Dappy, who is charged under his real name of Costadinos Contostavlos, denies two counts of common assault on the two women, one of assault by beating, of Mr Jenkins, and one of affray.
-The trial continues.
+The rapper denies 2 counts of common assault on the two women, one of assault by beating, of Mr Jenkins, and one of affray.

 The trial continues tomorrow.